titubeta/ccia/README.md

-About: This Java package is to perform cluster center initialization (CCIA) for K-means algorithms.
+This Java package performs cluster center initialization (CCIA) for K-means algorithms.
 The implementation is based on the following paper -

 Cluster Center Initialization Algorithm for K-mean Clustering, Shehroz S. Khan and Amir Ahmad, Pattern Recognition Letters, Volume 25, No. 11, pages 1293-1302, 2004